 Michael began his lifelong career in the hospitality industry while growing up in Atlanta and he made his home in Savannah over 20 years ago.
 For a decade, Michael worked for HLC Hotels, a local Savannah Hospitality company.
 At HLC, Michael was charged with overseeing the operations of multiple properties.
 In 2012, he was hired as President and Chief Executive Officer of the Tourism Leadership Council.
 He and his distinguished board of directors lead the largest trade organization representing the tourism and hospitality community in Georgia.

-Bennett has spent his career in sales, operations, and supply chain roles both in consulting and private equity.
-Bennett has been an operations partner at both Deloitte and EY focusing on manufacturing, operations improvement and supply chain.
-Bennett finished at EY as the practice leader for the Midwest Supply Chain practice, responsible for all sales and delivery.
-While in private equity Bennett served as an operating partner holding various operations roles within the portfolio companies including COO for a global Tier 1 automotive supplier, VP of Operations for a large industrial products manufacturer and VP of Supply Chain for a North American industrial and consumer products manufacturer.
-During his private equity tenure, he has worked with many entrepreneurs to improve operations in anticipation of a due diligence review and sale to PE firms.
+Bennett has built a career spanning sales, operations, and supply chain roles across consulting and private equity.
+He served as an operations partner at Deloitte and EY, focusing on manufacturing, operational improvement, and supply chain strategy, and concluded his time at EY as Midwest Supply Chain Practice Leader overseeing sales and delivery.
+In private equity, Bennett worked as an operating partner in portfolio companies, including roles as COO of a global Tier 1 automotive supplier, VP of Operations for an industrial manufacturer, and VP of Supply Chain for a North American consumer and industrial products company.
+He has extensive experience helping entrepreneurs strengthen operations in preparation for due diligence and sale.

 Sheila Cosgrove is an executive coach and leadership consultant with deep experience in the hospitality industry.
 She held director-level roles at InterContinental Hotels Group (IHG), where she led global operational planning, process standardization, and leadership training initiatives supporting hotel performance and consistency.
 She holds the SHRM-CP (SHRM Certified Professional) designation, reflecting expertise in operational HR practices and the competencies critical to effective supervisory leadership.